 - Dee Fink’s, A Self-Directed Guide to Designing Courses for Significant Learning, explains the process of course design and provides worksheets and action questions through each phase of the backward design approach.

-- collected by UD’s Center for Teaching & Assessment of Learning
+- Verbs that can describe student learning objectives focused on significant learning collected by UD’s Center for Teaching & Assessment of Learning

 - Wiggins, G., & McTighe, J. (2005) Understanding by design (2nd ed.).
 Alexandria, VA: Association for Supervision and Curriculum Development ASCD.